wikiknights/cs-materials/src/intro-to-c/arrays/2d-arrays.md

     tic_tac_toe[2][0] = 'X';
 ```

 Here, we're just creating our tic-tac-toe 2D `char` array, with a size of 3x3.
 Then, we're setting the character at the third row, first column to 'X'.
-Remember, arrays in C start at 0!
+Remember, arrays in C start at index 0!

 ```c
     for (int i = 0; i < 3; i++) {
         for (int j = 0; j < 3; j++) {
 ```

-This may look a little strange, but all that is essentially going on these two lines is that we're setting up the first, "outer" loop so that we start at i = 0, all the way to i = 2, then increment.
+This may look a little strange, but all that is essentially going on in these two lines is that we're setting up the first, "outer" loop so that we start at i = 0, all the way to i = 2, then increment.
 Then, for each iteration of that outer loop, we are also looping through _another_ loop located inside that first loop.
 So, if we track the variables:

 ```
 i-index  j-index  (i, j)